renebarto/baremetal/doc/tutorials/19-exceptions.md

 70:     /// @brief Unused valuem used to align to 64 bytes
 71:     uint64	unused;
 72: }
-73: PACKED;
+73: /// @brief Just specifies the struct is packed
-74:
+74: PACKED;
+75:
-75: /// @brief Handles an exception, with the abort frame passed in.
+76: /// @brief Handles an unexpected exception, with the abort frame passed in.
+77: ///
+78: /// The exception handler is called from assembly code (ExceptionStub.S)
+79: /// @param exceptionID Exception type being thrown (in this case EXCEPTION_UNEXPECTED)
+80: /// @param abortFrame  Filled in AbortFrame instance.
+81: void UnexpectedHandler(uint64 exceptionID, AbortFrame* abortFrame);
+82:
+83: /// @brief Handles a synchronous exception, with the abort frame passed in.
+84: ///
+85: /// The exception handler is called from assembly code (ExceptionStub.S)
+86: /// @param exceptionID Exception type being thrown (in this case EXCEPTION_SYNCHRONOUS)
+87: /// @param abortFrame  Filled in AbortFrame instance.
+88: void SynchronousExceptionHandler(uint64 exceptionID, AbortFrame* abortFrame);
+89:
+90: /// @brief Handles a system error exception, with the abort frame passed in.
-76: ///
+91: ///
-77: /// The exception handler is called from assembly code (ExceptionStub.S)
+92: /// The exception handler is called from assembly code (ExceptionStub.S)
-78: /// @param exceptionID Exception type being thrown (EXCEPTION_UNEXPECTED, EXCEPTION_SYNCHRONOUS or EXCEPTION_SYSTEM_ERROR)
+93: /// @param exceptionID Exception type being thrown (in this case EXCEPTION_SYSTEM_ERROR)
-79: /// @param abortFrame  Filled in AbortFrame instance.
+94: /// @param abortFrame  Filled in AbortFrame instance.
-80: void ExceptionHandler(uint64 exceptionID, AbortFrame* abortFrame);
+95: void SystemErrorHandler(uint64 exceptionID, AbortFrame* abortFrame);
-81:
+96:
+97: /// @brief Handles an interrupt.
+98: ///
+99: /// The interrupt handler is called from assembly code (ExceptionStub.S)
+100: void InterruptHandler();
+101:
-82: #ifdef __cplusplus
+102: #ifdef __cplusplus
-83: }
+103: }
-84: #endif
+104: #endif
 ```

-- Line 54-73: We create struct `AbortFrame` which will hold all important information on entry.
-This information is actually registers saved on the stack, as we'll see later.
+- Line 54-74: We create struct `AbortFrame` which will hold all important information on entry.
+This information is actually registers saved on the stack, as we'll see later
+- Line 81: We declare the exception handler for an unexpected exception `UnexpectedHandler()` which will receive two parameters.
+The first parameter is an exception ID which we will set (in this case EXCEPTION_UNEXPECTED), the second is a pointer to the `AbortFrame` which is actually the stack pointer value
+- Line 88: We declare the exception handler for a synchronous exception (e.g. data exception, illegal instruction exception,break exception) `SynchronousExceptionHandler()` which will receive two parameters.
+The first parameter is an exception ID which we will set (in this case EXCEPTION_SYNCHRONOUS), the second is a pointer to the `AbortFrame` which is actually the stack pointer value
-- Line 80: We declare the exception handler function `ExceptionHandler()` which will receive two parameters.
+- Line 95: We declare the exception handler for a system error exception `SystemErrorHandler()` (implementation defined) which will receive two parameters.
-The first parameter is an exception ID which we will set, the second is a pointer to the `AbortFrame` which is actually the stack pointer value
+The first parameter is an exception ID which we will set (in this case EXCEPTION_SYSTEM_ERROR), the second is a pointer to the `AbortFrame` which is actually the stack pointer value
+- Line 100: We declare the interrupt handler `InterruptHandler()`.
+This will later be moved, it is for now just added to avoid linker errors

 ### ExceptionHandler.cpp {#TUTORIAL_19_EXCEPTIONS_EXCEPTION_HANDLING__STEP_1_EXCEPTIONHANDLERCPP}

-We will implement the exception handler.
+We will implement the exception handlers.

 Create the file `code/libraries/baremetal/src/ExceptionHandler.cpp`